-The world population is hitting 7 billion this month.
+The world population is hitting 7 billion.
 But what does that really mean?
 In this comic, we unpack some of the numbers and nuances.
-[UPDATE: Unfortunately, our viewer tool has stopped working, so you have to click to each page of the comic separately:
+Click the image below to view the comic, and then click on each page to go to the next one:

 Written by Lisa Hymas.
 Illustrated by Thomas Pitilli.
 Lettering and headers by Warp Graphics.